Jessica Hocking

 Junior counsel for the Metropolitan Police Service.

-London Borough of Tower Hamlets v F (ongoing)
+London Borough of Tower Hamlets v F (2022)

-Acting for a parent in proceedings brought under the Education Act involving complex medical evidence.
+Secured the discontinuance of proceedings against a parent in proceedings brought under the Education Act involving a vulnerable child and complex medical evidence.

 NCA v H (ongoing)